 Kevin is also the Territory lawyer for Darwin’s only casino and has more than 17 years’ experience in advising on all regulatory and commercial issues related to Territory casino operations.

-Kevin is currently engaged in a beard growing competition with Gandalf (aka Michael Grove, partner).
+Kevin is currently engaged in a beard growing competition with Gandalf (aka Michael Grove, Managing Partner).
 Luckily, Emma Farnell (Senior Associate in the mining and resource team) has more sense than the lot of them.

 Areas of Law

 - mining & resources